nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing all tasks of a patient: `view` `-p`

-You can view the list of tasks for a patient using the `view` command.
+You can view the list of tasks for a particular patient using the `view` command.

 Format: **`view`** `-p PATIENT_INDEX`